- What type of cable should I use?

 High quality (Webro/Belden/Commscope to name but a few) WF100/RG6 with a copper core and shielding for runs up to 30mtrs, beyond 30mtrs you will need to use WF165 (no greater than 50mtrs).

 You will also need to ensure that quality connectors are used, snap and seal connectors are ideal.
-Crimp on connectors vary in quality are not consistent.
+Crimp on connectors vary in quality and are not consistent.

 It is recommended that you purchase cable and connectors from Bentley Walker to ensure that you do not end up with cheaper imitations.
 We also have the ability to pre-make cables to desired lengths.